 Each shirt is taken home, pre-washed, and carefully prepared for the dye process.

-Black and dark coloured shirts are bleach-dyed in a range of patterns before being tie-dyed, while white and light coloured shirts move directly into the tie-dye stage.
+Black and dark coloured shirts are bleach-dyed in a range of patterns, while lighter coloured shirts are tie-dyed with darker shades.

-The shirts are then rinsed thoroughly with cold water, washed and dried.
+The shirts are then rinsed thoroughly, washed and dried.

-The final step is applying the illustration — printed as a DTF transfer through a professional online print shop — and then heat-pressed onto each shirt.
+The final step is adding the illustration; printed as a DTF vinyl transfer and applied onto each shirt with a heat press.

 -

-Tees can be purchased in-person at Thrifty Dutchess (8104 Fraser Ave, Fort McMurray, Ave) and at local events and markets.
-(Join the email list and/or follow on socials for updates!)
+At this time, tees can be purchased in-person at Thrifty Dutchess (8104 Fraser Ave, Fort McMurray, Ave) and at local events and markets.

 -